Olive305/Data-Science-Group-4/README.md

 # Data-Science-Group-4
 Code an data of the paper:
-'When More Costs Less: The Financial Impact of Contribution Increases in Statutory Health Insurance'
+`When More Costs Less: The Financial Impact of Contribution Increases in Statutory Health Insurance`

 # Overview
 - Health insurers in Germany have continuely increased their additional contribution fee in recent years